nkurniansyah/BP_PRS/README.md

 ## Required packages

 We used [PLINK v1.9](https://www.cog-genomics.org/plink/ "PLINK v1.9")
 to generate PRS.
-We provide example code that also uses PRSice to construct PRS based on the provided summary statistics in folder “Summary\_Statistics\_for\_PRS\_construction”.
+We provide example code that also uses to construct the PRS.

 Other software and packages that we used, but may not be necessary for others to construct the PRS, are as follows: